GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
-I would do things and they would just turn out right.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts